remult/remult/docs/tutorials/angular/validation.md

 This code requires adding an import of `Validators` from `remult`.
 :::

-2. In the `AppComponent` class, modify the `saveTask` method to catch exceptions.
+2. In the `TodoComponent` class, modify the `saveTask` method to catch exceptions.

-*src/app/app.component.ts*
+*src/app/todo/todo.component.ts*
 ```ts{2,5-7}
 async saveTask(task: Task) {
   try {